jpmit/orderparams/README.md

 --------

 An example input file, 'params.out' is contained in the examples/ directory.
-To run both executables for the example provided, navigate to the root directory and type
+To run both executables for the example provided, first compile the code using the instructions above, then navigate to the root directory that contains the executables and type

     $ ./orderparams examples/params.out